 Keep “With It”

 But it doesn’t have to.
 Keep abreast of current trends.
 Tune in to watch what the young people are watching.
 Stay informed about the world around you.
-You don’t have to enjoy every aspect, but knowing what’s going on is always best.
+You don’t have to enjoy every aspect, but knowing what’s going on is crucial to mental sharpness.

 Invest in Hobbies

 Don’t let this happen to you.
-Invest in your hobbies and interests throughout your life, but prioritize them when you get older.
+Invest in your hobbies and interests throughout your life, and prioritize them as you get older.

 Socialize